gitpan/Test-Mock-Mango/README.pod

 The next call will then run in an error state as if a real error has occurred.
 The C<error> var is automatically cleared with the call so you don't need to C<undef> it afterwards.

+=head1 TESTING UPDATE/REMOVE FAILURES ETC

+By default, L<Test::Mock::Mango> is optimistic and assumes that any operation you perform has succeeded.

+However, there are times when you want to do things in the event of a failure (e.g. when you attempt to update and the doc to update doesn't exist
+- this differs from L</"TESTING ERROR STATES"> in that nothing is wrong with the call, and technically the operation has "succeeded" [mongodb is funny like that ;) ])

+Mongodb normally reports this by a magic parameter called C<n> that it passes back in the resultant doc.
+This is set to the number of documents that have been affected (e.g. if you remove two docs, it'll be set to 2, if you update 4 docs successfully it'll be set to 4).

+In it's optimistic simulation, L<Test::Mock::Mango> automaticaly sets the C<n> value in return docs to 1.
+If your software cares about the C<n> value and you want it set specifically (especially if you want to simulate say a "not updated" case) you can do this via the C<n> value of $Test::Mock::MangoL

+  $Test::Mock::Mango::n = 0; # The next call will now pretend no docs were updated

+In the same way as using C<$Test::Mock::Mango::error>, this value will be automatically cleared after the next call.
+If you want to reset it yourself at any point then set it to C<undef>.

+B<Examples>

+  my $doc = $mango->db('family')->collection('simpsons')->update(
+    { name => 'Bart' },
+    { name => 'Bartholomew' }
+  );
+  # $doc->{n} will be 1

+  $Test::Mock::Mango::n = 0;
+  my $doc = $mango->db('family')->collection('simpsons')->update(
+    { name => 'Bart' },
+    { name => 'Bartholomew' }
+  );
+  # $doc->{n} will be 0

 =head1 AUTHOR